Ethan-Way/Python-Elevator/README.md

 # Elevator Simulation

 This is a simple elevator simulation written in Python.
-The program models the behavior of an elevator in a building with multiple floors, allowing users to request floors and simulating the elevator's movement.
+The program assumes the behavior of a single elevator in a building with a static number of floors, no weight limit, and immediate response time.

 ## Features

 - Request floors within the building's range.
 - The elevator processes requests in ascending order.
 - Simulates the elevator's movement and current state.

+## Potential Features not implemented

+- Mechanism to track weight and or number of passangers to not go over the elevator's capacity.
+- States like "doors opening", "maintenance mode", "emergency".
+- Emergency features like a fire alarm or emergency stop button.
+- Allow the elevator to handle requests dynamically instead of starting at the bottom floor and going in ascending order.

 ## Requirements